Afif13/CSS-Tip/content/quantity-queries/index.md

 ---
 layout: layouts/post.njk
 title: Quantity queries using has() selector
-description: a simple way to generate a Quantity query selector
+description: a simple way to generate a quantity query selector using modern CSS
 date: 2024-08-26
 tags: posts
 ---